gabraham/flashpca/README.md

 The final mean squared error should be low (e.g., <1e-8).

+## Other issues

+### Outlier removal

+Unlike EIGENSOFT/smartpca, flashpca does not remove outliers automatically (`numoutlieriter` in EIGENSOFT).
+We recommend inspecting the PCA plot manually, and if you wish to remove outliers and repeat PCA on the remaining samples, use `plink --remove` to create a new bed/bim/fam fileset and run flashpca on the new data.

 ### <a name="scca"></a>Sparse Canonical Correlation Analysis (SCCA)

 * flashpca now supports sparse CCA